 ← Back to blog

-Why Generic Time Management Fails Entrepreneurs
+Why Generic Time Management Fails Founders

 The Tyranny of the Urgent

-Building a Resilient System
+Build a Resilient System

-The system we’ll build follows three simple principles:
+This system follows three principles:

 “Your calendar isn’t just a schedule; it’s a statement of your priorities.”
 If it’s filled with reactive tasks and other people’s agendas, you’re not in the driver’s seat.